← All resources

 Use job postings as one layer in your signal stack, not as a standalone indicator.

-Firmbase monitors job postings across your entire target universe and surfaces them as buying signals
+Firmbase monitors job postings across your entire target universe

 Instead of manually checking LinkedIn, let the system alert you when accounts in your ICP post relevant roles.